Stopped cold: ‘Frozen’ musical on Broadway not to reopen

 “Today’s news should be an all hands-on-deck moment for Gov. (Mario) Cuomo, Mayor (Bill) De Blasio and Congress,” said Mary McColl, executive director.
 “The arts and entertainment sector drives the economy of New York, just like it does in cities and towns across the country.
 Decisions made in the days and weeks ahead will shape the future of the arts sector for years to come.
 Public officials at all levels must think much more boldly about supporting the arts or our entire economy will be slower to recover.”

 Disney Theatrical gets no corporate subsidy from the Walt Disney Company and its stage shows must be financially self-sustaining.
+Its musicals are heavily dependent on family audiences drawn from out-of-towners and tourism accounts for some 60% of Broadway ticket holders.

+Schumacher said repurposing the sets and costumes from the Broadway show would aid productions of “Frozen” on a North American tour as well as shows in London, Sydney, Tokyo, Hamburg, Germany.
+Disney has other shows in the work, including a stage musical of “The Princess Bride” and a version of “Hercules.”

 Although an exact date for performances to resume on Broadway has yet to be determined, Broadway producers are now offering refunds and exchanges for tickets purchased for shows through Sept.
 6.